-Investor A Investor C Institutional Conversion to Investor A Shares?
+Investor A Investor C ^{2,3} Institutional Conversion to Investor A Shares?
 N/A Yes, automatically approximately eight years after the date of purchase.
-The holding period includes the period Investor C Shares were held in the Predecessor Fund (as defined below).
 It is the Financial Intermediary's responsibility to ensure that the shareholder is credited with the proper holding period.
 As of the Effective Date (as defined below), certain Financial Intermediaries, including group retirement recordkeeping platforms, may not have been tracking such holding periods and therefore may not be able to process such conversions.
 In such instances, the automatic conversion of Investor C Shares to Investor A Shares will occur approximately eight years after the Effective Date.
-In addition, accounts that do not have a Financial Intermediary associated with them are not eligible to hold Investor C Shares held in such accounts will be automatically converted to Investor A Shares.
-No. Advantage Makes sense for investors who are eligible to have the sales charge reduced or eliminated or who have a long- term investment horizon because there are no ongoing distribution fees.
+In addition, accounts that do not have a Financial Intermediary associated with them are not eligible to hold Investor C Shares, and any Investor C Shares held in such accounts will be automatically converted to Investor A Shares.
+No. Advantage Makes sense for investors who are eligible to have the sales charge reduced or eliminated or who have a long-term investment horizon because there are no ongoing distribution fees.
 No up-front sales charge so you start off owning more shares.
 These shares may make sense for investors who have a shorter investment horizon relative to Investor A Shares.
 No up-front sales charge so you start off owning more shares.
 No distribution or service fees.
 Disadvantage You pay a sales charge up- front, and therefore you start off owning fewer shares.
 You pay ongoing distribution fees each year you own Investor C Shares, which means that over the long term you can expect higher total fees per share than Investor A Shares and, as a result, lower total performance.
 Limited availability.

-Please see "Details About the Share Classes" for more information about each share class.
+1 Please see "Details About the Share Classes" for more information about each share class.